 Being annoyed is… well, annoying!
-But it can also be helpful!
+But it can also be helpful.
 No, I'm not kidding.
-You can use your feelings of frustration to help you determine what to write on a high school transcript.
+You can use your feelings of frustration to help you determine what to write on a homeschool transcript.
 Let me tell you how to do it!

 It's hard to recognize specialization when it is so much fun for our students, too.
 Shouldn't they be working?
 They're just having FUN!
 If you are really struggling with specialization, remember colleges love to see passion.
 They see unique specialization in homeschoolers, and they love it!

-Scenario #2: Annoyance can be put on a high school transcript!
-The things that bother us often become our subconscious grading criteria.
+Annoyance can indicate our subconscious grading criteria.
 Our frustrations can indicate what course work we have assigned.
 Think about this statement: "Aren't you done with your spelling words YET?"
 It indicates you consider spelling as part of their English class.
-Or what about this; "Is that all you want to read about?"
+Or what about this: "Is that all you want to read about?"
 It could demonstrate the child is working on a delight-directed course, and learning without any assignments at all!
 Can you figure out a course name for that delight?

 And then there is the classic phrase, "You simply HAVE to put that down now and do some school!"
 That statement can help you determine credit value for your delight-directed course.
 How often do you say it?
 Once a week?
 Once a day??
-Once and hour???
-It may mean your child is spending more than 5 hours a week on the activity and you might be able to make it a high school credit.
+Once an hour???
+It may mean your child is spending more than 5 hours a week on the activity, and you might be able to count it as a high school credit.
 (And yes, I know for some kids it's more like five hours per day!)

-Scenario #3: Annoyance can indicate college credits.
-Sometimes, a child will annoy us with a skill that can be measured in some way.
+Sometimes a child will annoy us with a skill that can be measured in some way.
 If your child has an interest in an academic subject, consider having their knowledge assessed.
 Even if you aren't "teaching" a class, the student may still be learning material because they are interested.
 This happened to me with my economics-loving son.
-I saw I was annoyed with his economics study, so I thought I should probably include it in his transcript.
+I saw I was annoyed with his economics study, so I thought I should probably include it in his homeschool transcript.
 Although it felt like he read economics all day and every day, I felt too unsure of myself to give him a whole credit.
-On his transcript, I decided to write: economics 1, economics 2, and economics 3 - all with a ½ credit value.
+On his transcript, I decided to write: Economics 1, Economics 2, and Economics 3 - all with a ½ credit value.
 Then I thought "just perhaps" he could pass an exam in economics.

 This turned out to be a fateful decision.
-I discovered through CLEP exams he knew a college amount of information about economics (and other topics I never taught him at all!)
-Based on those test results, I revised his transcript.
-I put economics - 1 credit, macroeconomics - 1 credit, and microeconomics - 1 credit.
+I discovered through CLEP® exams that he knew college-level information about economics (and other topics I never taught him at all!)
+Based on those test results, I revised his homeschool transcript with these course titles and credits: Economics - 1 credit; Macroeconomics - 1 credit; and Microeconomics - 1 credit.
 I gave him "honors" for all three classes.
-The CLEP exam provided information about class titles, grades, and credit value.
-If your child has an academic interest, look into SAT 2 Subject tests, AP exams, or CLEP tests to see if their annoying interest can be measured as college credit.
+The CLEP® exam provided information about class titles, grades, and credit value.
+If your child has an academic interest, look into AP® exams or CLEP® tests to see if their annoying interest can be measured as college credit.

-Scenario #4: Annoyance can be put on an activity and awards list Some things aren't so much "core annoying," but are more "extracurricular annoying."
-If you have a child who competes or receives honors in an area they love, put it on the activity and award list.
-Sometimes parents will laugh a little, and say, "You're not going to believe this but he actually won _______" They will list some award.
+Some things aren't so much "core annoying," but are more "extracurricular annoying."
+If you have a child who competes or receives honors in an area they love, put it on the awards and activities list.
+Sometimes parents will laugh a little, and say, "You're not going to believe this, but he actually won ... " They will list some awards.
 Perhaps the child has actually sold some CDs with his band, or won a huge cash prize for playing "Halo."
-(I know both of these kids) Or, like my Kevin, perhaps they win chess tournaments!
+(I know both of these kids) Or, like my Kevin, perhaps they win chess tournaments.

-Scenario #5: Annoyance can indicate career preparation As your child grows, often their interests will change.
+As your child grows, often their interests will change.
 Yes, passion for a subject during all four years of high school is great, but you also want to expose them to MANY interests so the student can shape their ideas about a career.
-My son Alex loves playing the piano, but after years of playing he realized he liked it "for fun" but didn't want piano to be his career.
-You can let them change interests, and move their focus from one activity to the next.
+My son Alex loves playing the piano, but after years of playing he realized he liked it "for fun" and didn't want piano to be his career.
+You can let them change interests and move their focus from one activity to the next.

-Use the information on their transcript.
-Let your frustrations be your guide in course titles, grades, credit values, and activity lists.
+Use the information on their homeschool transcript.
+Let your frustrations be your guide in course titles, grades, credit values, and activities lists.
 Encourage their interests, as long as it's something they are actively involved in and not just laziness.
 Feed into their passionate pursuits.
-Last year I wrote an article called "Christmas Presents that Pay for College."
-Read it over before you do your Christmas shopping.
-Finally, if your child loves an academic area, consider taking their interest to the next level with college level lectures from The Teaching Company.
+Learn how to put fabulous fun things on your homeschool transcript with this free book, How to Put Fabulous Fun on Your Homeschool Transcript: Convert Natural Learning into High School Credit.